Polish Kolaczki Cookies: Christmas Cookies Recipe

 My cookies are still soft?
 Should I cook them longer?

-No, cookies are always soft when they’re just out of the oven.
+No, cookies are always soft right out of the oven.
 Once they cool down, they will toughen up to the right degree.

 What is ice cream kolaczki?

-Ice cream kolaczkis are cookies where the dough is made with ice cream instead of cream cheese.
-These taste lush too.
+Ice cream kolacky are cookies in which the dough is made with ice cream instead of cream cheese.
+They taste lush, too.
 You can replace the cream cheese in this recipe with about 300 ml of ice cream.
 The rest of the steps are the same.

 Kolaczki - Polish Christmas Cookies